JohnPMills/modern-saturn/content/help.md

     - name: 'twitter:description'
       value: >-
         If you're ever worried that someone's life is in immediate danger, call or go directly to the emergency services in your country.
-In other situations, here is a list of mental health helplines for a variety of different countries.
+A list of mental health helplines.
     - name: 'twitter:image'
       value: images/large_1.png
       relativeUrl: true